zero-net-positive/research/topics/pay-it-forward/one-pager.md

 The 'Pay It Forward' corp aims to instantiate the social business principles into open, freely available, 'forkable' legal documents that can be used to incorporate in specific jurisdictions (initially the US, but hopefully expanding).
 While Yunus has focused more on large, slow growth businesses our backgrounds are in technology.
-The Pay It Forward corp will be built with higher growth technology business in mind.
+The Pay It Forward corp will initially be built with higher growth technology businesses in mind.

-The core of the model is that everyone involved agrees to pay forward any financial returns from ownership.
+The core of the model is that everyone involved agrees to [pay forward](http://en.wikipedia.org/wiki/Pay_it_forward) any financial returns from ownership.
 The entrepreneur has an idea that has a social benefit and can be successful in the market.
 She creates shares and distributes those to early employees and investors.
 She and everyone who directly works for the company can make great salaries and bonuses if successful, with total